The Power of Color in Branding and Marketing

 Did you miss our recent webinar on The Power of Color?
-Read on for the full recap, or check out the video at the bottom of this post!
+Read on for the full recap.

 Fall is one of our favorite times of year because it’s such a colorful season here in North Georgia.
 The leaves are turning to brilliant shades of red, orange, and yellow and you can’t miss the colorful pumpkin patches that seem to be on every street.
 Drawing from the seasonal color inspiration, we want to encourage you to take a closer look at the importance of color and how it applies to your business’ branding and marketing efforts.